hubklo212/Design-Lab/README.md

 ![NodeMCU-ESP8266-Pinout](https://github.com/hubklo212/Design-Lab/assets/94645329/9a01b7e8-d913-4a53-9bd5-96420af91eca)

 ### LED Tape
 WS2812B - classic addressable LED strip powered with DC5V.
 We used 1m of it (60LEDs/m).
+It came in with the connector soldered to it.

 ## *Software used*:
 Android Studio - application for android